Bay of Porto Palermo: Porto Palermo fortress

 The history of its origins and construction is not entirely clear.
 Mostly it is said that the fortress was built at the beginning of the 19th century by Ali Pasha of Ioannina when he declared the independence of his Eyalet from Ioannina and the Ottoman Empire.
-Ali Pasha of Ioannina had fortresses built and renovated in the entire south of what is now Albania.
-The around 1500 The triangular Venetian fortress built on the Channel of Vivari in Butrint is said to have served as a model for Porto Palermo.
+Ali Pasha had fortresses built and renovated in the entire south of what is now Albania.
+The triangular Venetian fortress built on the Channel of Vivari in Butrint is said to have served as a model for Porto Palermo.
 Fortifications already existed before.